Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychDemos.md

    [RenderDemo](RenderDemo)              - Render CIE xyY as a color patch.
    [SadowskiDemo](SadowskiDemo)            - Shows the "Sadowski" color afterimage effect.
    [SimpleHDRDemo](SimpleHDRDemo)           - Minimal demo for using a HDR display, showing some basic stimuli.
+   [SimpleHDRLinuxStereoDemo](SimpleHDRLinuxStereoDemo) -Like [SimpleHDRDemo](SimpleHDRDemo), but with Linux/X11 stereo hack for stereoscopic HDR stimulation.
    [SimpleImageMixingDemo](SimpleImageMixingDemo)   - Shows how to mix two images via alpha-blending, using an alpha-mask which itself is morphed between two masks.
                              See also [ImageMixingTutorial](ImageMixingTutorial) for a more complex demonstration of the technique.
    [SimpleSoundScheduleDemo](SimpleSoundScheduleDemo) - Simple demo for basic use of sound schedules with [PsychPortAudio](PsychPortAudio).